Here’s something most investors don’t realize: there’s a gap in the apartment market that savvy buyers can exploit.

 Net Operating Income (NOI) is what remains after operating expenses.
 This is the number that determines value.

-Cap rate represents the return the property generates independent of financing.
+Cap Rate Calculation Guide for Investment Decisions represents the return the property generates independent of financing.
 If a property has $100,000 NOI and sells for $1,000,000, the cap rate is 10%.
 Research cap rates for similar properties in your market to evaluate whether asking prices are reasonable.

 Debt service (your mortgage payment) comes out of NOI to determine cash flow.